 To what extent and when, if at all, should the board have realized that preventative action was necessary, and what would have been the outcome if such action had been taken?
 This was the issue at the heart of the Equitable Life case all those years ago.

-Whilst it is a pity that that case never came to trial, it did at least in preliminary hearings confirm and uphold the general principle under English law that directors cannot and must not delegate their supervisory functions with respect to the company’s activities.
+Whilst it is a pity that case never came to trial, it did at least in preliminary hearings confirm and uphold the general principle under English law that directors cannot and must not delegate their supervisory functions with respect to the company’s activities.
 This is likely to prove a key battle ground in both the Olympus and TEPCO cases.